-- Substitute the roots of pessimistic energy with affirmative and optimistic energy.
-After-all, George Washington once said “It is better to be alone than in bad company.“
+- Substitute the roots of pessimistic energy with positive and optimistic energy.
+After all, George Washington once said: “It is better to be alone than in bad company.”

 - Take action upon well-researched and thought-out knowledge.

-- Put yourself in positive places, and surround yourself with good people.
+- Put yourself in pleasant places, and surround yourself with good people.

 - Burn those bridges, such that you commit and leave yourself without any other choice but to push on.

 - Use mediums such as positive music, videos, and images to reinforce your desires.